mactul/powermake/examples.md

     # PowerMake already set the optimization to -Og when compiling in debug mode and to -O3 when compiling in release mode.
     config.set_optimization("-Oz")

-    # Tell the linker to link with mariadb (typically on GCC this correspond to the -lmariadb option)
+    # Tell the linker to link with mariadb (typically on GCC this corresponds to the -lmariadb option)
     config.add_shared_libs("mariadb")

     # Add flags for the linker